Jeytery/role-cards-store/mafia.md

                     "role": {
                         "id": "84F1A9BC-837C-4E77-AD59-4656D293D191",
                         "name": "Sheriff",
-                        "description": "A role who investigates the identity of other players to find the Mafia members.", "imageName": ""
+                        "description": "A role who investigates the identity of other players to find the Mafia members."
                     },
                     "count": 1
                 },